Key Takeaways

-Still, if there has been one constant amid that growth, it’s been 20-year-old Essex-born rapper fakemink.
-His hype surged in the spring of 2025, and he has earned recognition from some of pop culture’s biggest names, including Clairo, Frank Ocean, Playboi Carti, Drake, and Timothée Chalamet.
-(He has also been tied to the Marty Supreme rollout.)
+If there has been one constant amid that growth, it’s been 21-year-old Essex-born rapper fakemink.
+His hype surged last spring, earning recognition from some of pop culture’s biggest names, including Clairo, Frank Ocean, Playboi Carti, Drake, and Timothée Chalamet.
+(He was also tied to the Marty Supreme rollout.)

-He has been one of the year’s breakout young rappers, and it looks like he’s starting 2026 with a bang. fakemink has been teasing that his new album, Terrfed, is “coming soon.”
-Before the album drops, here’s a quick refresher on one of the most promising young rappers to emerge from the UK.
+He has been one of the most exciting breakout rappers of the last couple of years.
+The question is can he go to another level?
+He just released his new album, Terrified ., on May 22.
+With the album out, here’s a quick refresher on one of the most promising young rappers to emerge from the UK.
 Here’s everything you need to know about fakemink.

 What fakemink songs blew him up?